 per person per night

-* Children 9 or under stay for free and do not need to register.
+* Children 9 or under stay for free..

-Amenities included at the camping in La Junta are:roofed house with fire pit
+Amenities included at the camping in La Junta are:two roofed houses with fire pits, tables and benches

 large sink for washing dishes